Jeiwan/uniswapv3-book/content/docs/milestone_2/quoter-contract.md

 not a pure or view function (because it modifies contract state), `quote` cannot also be pure or view. `swap` modifies state and so does `quote`, even if not in Quoter contract.
 But we treat `quote` as a getter, a function that only reads contract data.
 This inconsistency means that EVM will use [CALL](https://www.evm.codes/#f1) opcode instead of [CALLSTATIC](https://www.evm.codes/#fa) when `quote` is called.
-This is not a big problem since Quoter reverts in the swap callback, and reverting reset state modified during a call–this guarantees that `quote` won't modify state of Pool contract.
+This is not a big problem since Quoter reverts in the swap callback, and reverting resets the state modified during a call–this guarantees that `quote` won't modify the state of Pool contract (no actual trade will happen).

-Another inconvenience that comes from this issue is that calling `quote` from a client library (ethers.js, web3.js, etc.) will trigger a transaction.
+Another inconvenience that comes from this issue is that calling `quote` from a client library (Ethers.js, Web3.js, etc.) will trigger a transaction.
 To fix this, we'll need to force the library to make a static call.
-We'll see how to do this in ethers.js later in this milestone.
+We'll see how to do this in Ethers.js later in this milestone.